Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Reassign or reschedule when needed: If a team member is overloaded or a deadline no longer makes sense, adjust the action item rather than letting it stall.
 Flexibility keeps your workflow moving without sacrificing accountability.

-Celebrate completed work: Acknowledging progress, even on small tasks, motivates your team to keep momentum going.
+Celebrate completed work: Acknowledging progress, even on small tasks, motivates your team to maintain momentum.

 Board View.
-Board View is a Kanban board-style view that displays your project's information in columns.
+Board View is a Kanban-style board that displays your project's information in columns.
 Columns are typically organized by work status (like To Do, Doing, and Done), but you can adjust column titles depending on your project needs.
 Within each column, tasks are displayed as cards, with a variety of associated information, including task title, due date, and custom fields.
 Track work as it moves through stages and get an at-a-glance insight into where your project stands.

 Custom fields.
 Custom fields are the best way to tag, sort, and filter work.
 Create custom fields for any information you need to track, from priority and status to email addresses and phone numbers.
 Use custom fields to sort and schedule your to-dos so you know what to work on first.
 Plus, share custom fields across tasks and projects to ensure consistency across your organization.